Hi – I’m Tim

 Drugs are around us but not part of our experience.
 Driving into the parking lot of the Anchorage Little League field is the first time I see someone my age (or any age) shooting up.
 Anchorage was our big city, 50,000 civilians and 50,000 military.
 My first mall experience is here.
 It stays open late at night, the perfect junior high hangout.
 There’s no snobbishness between townies and military kids.
-After junior high we’ll all go to high school in Anchorage.
+After junior high we will all go to high school in Anchorage.
 Downtown is our future.

 It is the period before the Trans-Alaska Oil Pipeline is approved.
 Everyone is unemployed and broke.
 We make do with activities that cost nothing, such as the salmon run on the Kenai peninsula – hundreds of fishermen on the banks trying to snag salmon by the month.
 On their spawning run salmon never feed; other spots snagged means the fish has no sporting chance and must be tossed back.
 Native Americans are allowed nets, which seems much more efficient; they must think we’re idiots for throwing fish back.
 It has to have the illusion of sport fishing.
 Everyone gets plenty of fish.

 I make friends at the mall with a high schooler we call Big John, there being so many Johns.
 I stay over one weekend when he asks me to spend the night at his house and smoke pot.
 I get so wasted I go outside.
 It is a crisp winter night with Northern Lights glowing on the horizon.
 The stars seem so clear they start to spin in my head.
 I end up throwing up.
 Big John’s cool about it.
 We end up falling asleep listening to Black Sabbath, over and over on his turntable.